lebrunthibault/lebrunthibault.github.io/content/post/ableton.md

 > See [focusrite article](https://focusrite.com/en/news/system-science-part-2-drivers-latency)

-- Best solution : use an external mixer that feeds in the audio soundcard and monitor directly to the mixer (analog signal path). *Complicated for me*
-- Usual solution: use direct monitoring in the sound card BUT we get the A/D + D/A latency
-- Anyway: record in ableton with monitoring off

 # Recording external synth with no latency

 > See [this video about audio latency](https://www.youtube.com/watch?v=PT5mD2Zd7F8), [this one about midi to audio latency](https://www.youtube.com/watch?v=WkQkzBB6Szc) and [Ableton doc](https://help.ableton.com/hc/fr-fr/articles/360006569179-Le-monitoring-dans-Live)